2019-Spring-CSC-386/p00-project-1-tobi-lakshiya/README.md

 ## Reflection
-*You'll complete this part at the end of the project.*

-Write 2 - 4 paragraphs on your reactions to the final project

 We believe that we have accomplished what we planned to do in the beginning of the project at least 90 percentage.
 We are happy that we are able to make something that will be useful and it can be used as an idea to make an actual embedded system that make sure a person drinks certain amount of water each day.
 We believe that this system will be really useful if we could modify the current system and make an actual embedded system that can be connected to a water bottle.